bigfix/developer.bigfix.com/site/reference/types/operating-system.md

 # technology level &lt;string&gt; of &lt;operating system&gt; : technology level

-Returns the technology level that matches the string in the format &amp;quot;base-tl&amp;quot;.
-For example, AIX 5.3 at technology level 6 is &amp;quot;5300-06&amp;quot;.
+Returns the technology level that matches the string in the format "base-tl".
+For example, AIX 5.3 at technology level 6 is "5300-06".

 # technology level of &lt;operating system&gt; : technology level